exadel Software Engineer Salary in Uzbekistan | UZS 291.68M-UZS 646.29M+ | Levels.fyi

 The median Software Engineer compensation in Uzbekistan package at exadel totals UZS 646.29M per year.
-View the base salary, stock, and bonus breakdowns for exadel's total compensation packages.
+View the base salary, equity, and bonus breakdowns for exadel's total compensation packages.
 Last updated: 10/1/2025

 Company